hexaramgon/tnc/README.md

 This holds all the custom UI components such as dropdown menu and slider bars that deviate from their orginal representation

 ## TO-DO

+### Bug Fixes:
+There are a few notable bugs right now in the app.
+Most notable odf which include

+1: When pressing the next button.
+The API function is triggered, but an error occurs in parsing, causing the react app to crash.

+2: The Animation timing is off.

+3:...
+Feel free to add more as you find them.

 ### Responsiveness: